Transfer Student Resources

-Millersville University students access MyVille to check their email and get important news.
+Millersville University students access their MyVille portal to check their email and get important news.
 Students are strongly encouraged to check their email often, at least once a day.
-Directions to activate this account are located in the Roadmap to Enrollment publication.
-MAX is the Banner portal that allows students to add/drop classes, see official grades, pay bills online, check the progress of degrees (through Degree Audit), and view your class schedule.
-Desire2Learn (D2L) is the online learning management software utilized by Millersville (similar to Blackboard or Moodle).
+MAX is the Banner portal that allows students to add/drop classes, see official grades, pay bills online, check the progress of degrees audit and view your class schedule.
+Desire2Learn (D2L) is the online learning management software utilized at Millersville University.
 Students experiencing difficulty can contact the Help Desk.

-Transcripts of previous college level coursework are evaluated for equivalency by our Transfer Credit Coordinator.
+Transcripts of previous college level coursework are evaluated for equivalency.
 Courses in which a grade of C- or better was earned are eligible for transfer from accredited institutions.
-The courses will plug in to an audit report (Degree Audit), which is accessible in MAX.
-Students considering major or minor changes can run What if reports in Degree Audit to see how previous coursework will apply in the new degree.
-If students have questions regarding their evaluated credits and how they plug into their degree audit they can contact the Transfer Credit Coordinator in Admissions or Academic Advisement for general help.
+The courses will plug in to your degree audit, which is accessible in MAX.
+Students considering major or minor changes can run "What-if" reports to see how previous coursework will apply in the new major or minor.
+If you have questions regarding your evaluated credits, you may contact Danielle Rapp, Assistant Director of Transfer Admissions, or Academic Advisement for general help.

-After you start at Millersville, all undergraduate students are required to have a TAP (Term Advising Pin) in order to register for the fall or spring terms.
-You will receive your TAP from your academic advisor during the advisement period.
-Entering transfer students are exempt from having a TAP their first semester at Millersville.
-However, these students are required to obtain a TAP in subsequent semesters.
-Transfer students are strongly advised to consult with their Department Chair in order to ensure they are taking the appropriate classes for their time at Millersville.
+Entering transfer students do not need a Term Advisement Pin (TAP) their first time registering at Millersville.
+However, these students are required to obtain a TAP from their assigned advisor in subsequent semesters.
+Transfer students are strongly advised to consult with their Department Chair/Contact Person in order to ensure they are taking the appropriate classes for their time at Millersville.
 Students should also be aware if any courses haven't yet transferred in and verify this when speaking to your department chair about advisement so you do not register for a course you may still be bringing in.

 All Millersville University students must have a Student ID Card.
-Keep your I.D. card with you at all times.
-You'll need it to use the facilities and services at Ganser Library, Gordinier and Lyle dining halls, Brooks and Pucillo gymnasiums, Biemesderfer Stadium, the Student Memorial Center, the Winter Center, Health Services at Witmer Infirmary, and other areas on campus.
-Incoming transfer students can upload their photo online.
+Keep your ID card with you at all times.
+You'll need it to use the facilities and services at most locations on campus.
+Incoming transfer students can upload their photo online through the Photo Submission Help link.
 This is the preferred method.
-ID photos can be taken in the ID Office, located in the Boyer Building, however, lines can be long with wait times up to one hour.
-Please visit our Photo Submission Help link for upload assistance.
+ID photos can also be taken in the ID Office, located in the Boyer Building.

 Campus ID Office

-Parking permits are required for all vehicles Monday through Friday from 7a.m. to 4p.m. in order to park on the grounds of Millersville University.
-Parking permits can only be purchased through your student account (MAX).
+Parking permits are required for all vehicles on campus Monday through Friday from 7a.m. to 4p.m.
+Parking permits can be applied for and purchased through your MAX account.
 Log in to your MAX account, under the student services tab you will find the online permit portal.
 This is the only way you can apply for a parking permit.
-Once you applied online and paid for your parking permit, you must stop by the parking office (Lebanon House) to pick up your parking permit.
+Afterwards, stop by the parking office (Lebanon House) to pick up your parking permit.
 You must have your Millersville ID card in order to pick up your parking permit.
-Parking permits will not be mailed.

 Living on campus is a great way to immerse yourself in the Millersville community.
 Transfer students often chose to live on campus, at least for their first semester or year at MU, to become familiar with the community, with off campus living options, and to meet prospective roommates.
-Once you've paid your deposit you can sign up for on-campus housing here.
+If you applied as an on-campus student, once you've paid your deposit you can complete your housing application.